Skip to content

 Sensitivity is specified at 94dB SPL (0dBV reference = 1 Pascal).

-Proximity Effect Boost
+Proximity Effect Boost (low-frequency / bass lift only)

 Frequently Asked Questions